We shape clay into a pot, but the place where it is empty is what makes it useful.

 I've been cooking my beans in a big fat clay pot that sits all day on the lowest possible flame on the back of my stove.
-Once and a while a little burbly bubble pops up and breaks the surface and slowly, slowly the beans swell and grow creamy.
+Once in a while, a little burbly bubble pops up and breaks the surface and slowly, slowly the beans swell and grow creamy.
 They're flavored with salt and olive oil and a little onion, maybe a bay leaf if I remember or a whole dried chili if that seems appropriate.

 I like the solid, diligent, earthy nature of this pot of beans.
 How it doesn't require much fuss and bother, no bam and slam or showing off.
 No cheeky attitude or high maintenance flimflam.
 Just an occasional stir or splash of water, the thick solid walls of the clay holding firm as the alchemy of heat and moisture and time work their magic inside.